cuong0804/learn_PHP/README.md

 # learn_PHP
-this file demo PHP,i will learn it here
+This file demo PHP,i will learn it here